DevvratBani/Room_Control/README.md

 # Room_Control
-Controlling the room rights and fan using Arduino through Bluetooth module
+Controlling the room Lights and fan using Arduino through Bluetooth module